 - Wire brush or steel wool (used to remove powdery substances on masonry)

-Preparing the Porch or Patio to be Painted on
+STAGE 1: Preparing the Porch to be Painted on

 It is very important to remove any obstructions from the worksite, so you can easily move around while working.
 More importantly, there will be no unnecessary objects that will ruin the paint, or be ruined by it.
 If there is anything rooted in the patio, a marble table perhaps, cover it with a drop cloth to prevent any paint to be splattered on it.